 We are only a small community, and are always on the lookout for more volunteers to help us run our events, where you will always find a warm welcome (and often a lot of home-made cakes!)
 If you would to find out more about our upcoming events please get in touch.

-Yppotryll are coming to Whittington
+Yppotryll at Whittington

-Medieval Music Concert on 28th August at 1pm
+Medieval Music Concert on 28th August

 Alfonso the Wise compiled some 400 songs in honour of the Virgin Mary.
 The Cantigas de Maria (late 1200’s) form one of the most substantial collections of medieval music.
 Somewhat later, at the monastery of Montserrat near Barcelona, some of the songs sung by the pilgrims was written down in what is now referred to as the Llibre Vermell.